 At the end of the day, though, it all comes back to vision, passion and most importantly fun for Bashaw.

 "At the end of the orientation speech that I give to our new employees, the last two words are 'have fun,'" Bashaw said.
-"Have fun doesn’t mean it's easy, it doesn’t mean it is just going to happen, but you have to keep the perspective when you are slogging through.
+"Having fun doesn’t mean it's easy, it doesn’t mean it is just going to happen, but you have to keep the perspective when you are slogging through.
 You really have to like what you do."